UNAS Pro 4 vs Pro 8 vs UNAS 4: Which UniFi NAS Should You Buy?

 Recommendation: UNAS Pro 4 (Budget) or UNAS Pro 8 (Headroom)

-Content creators working with video, photography, or design files need 10G networking — which rules out the UNAS 4.
+Content creators working with video, photography, or design files benefit from 10G networking — which rules out the UNAS 4.
 Between the two Pro models, the Pro 4 is sufficient for solo creators or small studios.
-The Pro 8 makes sense when raw footage storage exceeds 50 TB or multiple editors hit the NAS simultaneously.
+The Pro 8 makes sense when raw footage storage exceeds 50 TB or multiple editors access the NAS simultaneously.

 The scenario: You edit 4K/6K video, manage large photo libraries, or run a design studio where team members pull multi-gigabyte files from shared storage regularly.

-Network speed matters here: A 30 GB video project file takes approximately 2 minutes to transfer over 2.5GbE.
-Over 10G SFP+ with NVMe caching, that drops to under 30 seconds.
-For teams doing this repeatedly throughout a workday, the difference is meaningful.
+Network speed matters here: A 30 GB video project file takes approximately 2 minutes to transfer over 2.5GbE (~280 MB/s).
+Over a 10G link, the same file can transfer in roughly 30–45 seconds depending on disk throughput, protocol overhead, and whether the data is cached.
+For teams doing this repeatedly throughout a workday, the difference adds up.

 UNAS Pro 4 for solo/small studio: